aSapien/lifetimekata/exercises/07_special_lifetimes/README.md

 # The `static` lifetime

 Some things in your program are guaranteed to last forever.
-The most common reason for this is when they're information bundled inside your binary.
+The most common reason for this is when their information is bundled inside your binary.
 For example, when you write a program like this:

 ``` rust